SoniaRajesh/Quick-Start-Guide/index.md

   - The free community-supported Server.
 This is the core server for all editions.
   - The Standard Subscription for customers who want paid support for the core Server, without   Enterprise applications.
   - The Enterprise Subscription provides paid support for the Enterprise Edition.
 This includes the core Server and Enterprise apps.
  	> See What’s New for Admins in ownCloud  for more information on the different ownCloud editions.

 ## Document Overview
 This ownCloud Quick Start Guide takes you through the software prerequisites for installing ownCloud server, and steps to install, configure, and connect to ownCloud server.

 For administrators:

-- Installing Owncloud server
+- Installing and configuring an Owncloud server
 -  Managing user account
+-- Adding user account
-- Enabling users to connect to the Owncloud server
+-- Enabling users to to connect to the Owncloud server

  For users:
- - Connecting to the Owncloud server using a desktop or mobile client
+ - connect to the Owncloud server using a desktop or mobile client?
 ## Resources

  - See the official [ownCloud channel](https://www.youtube.com/channel/UC_4gez4lsWqciH-otOlXo5w) and [ownClouders community channel](https://www.youtube.com/channel/UCA8Ehsdu3KaxSz5KOcCgHbw) on YouTube for tutorials, overviews, and conference videos.